 Once at home, you should monitor the insertion site for bleeding, unusual pain, swelling, and abnormal discoloration or temperature change at or near the insertion site.
 A small bruise is normal.
-If you notice a constant or large amount of blood at the site that cannot be contained with a small bandage, or dressing, notify your doctor.
+If you notice a constant or large amount of blood at the site that cannot be contained with a small bandage, or dressing, notify your healthcare provider.

-Notify your doctor to report any of the following:
+Notify your healthcare provider to report any of the following:

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your healthcare provider may give you additional or alternate instructions after the procedure, depending on your particular situation.